 Most large shrubs come in 10-50-litre containers (a builders’ bucket is 15 litres) and can be easily handled by two people.
 Larger specimen shrubs and trees range from 50 to 100 litres; the biggest come in pots the size of a small car (with matching price tag).
 As a guide, standard shrubs, such as Osmanthus, Viburnum tinus, and Elaeagnus, with a height and spread of a metre, cost around £45-£50.
 A 40-45cm-wide box ball (in a 12-15-litre pot) will cost around £55.
 A two-metre-high black bamboo in a 15-20-litre pot is £50-£90.
 Expect to pay around £175 for a specimen three-metre-tall Himalayan birch with a 10-12cm girth in a 35-40-litre pot.

 Instant hedging is becoming increasingly popular, and, depending on the species and container size, can cost much the same as a standard feather-edge fence erected by a landscape contractor.
-For example, a one-metre-long, 1.4-1.5m high western red cedar ‘instant’ hedge (minimum order three units) costs £179.99 at Hedges Direct.
+For example, a one-metre-long, 1.4-1.5m high western red cedar ‘instant’ hedge (minimum order three units) costs £179.99 at Hedges Direct (opens in new tab).

-How to handle them
+How to handle large plants

 Mature plants in pots larger than a big builders’ bucket are heavy and tricky to handle.
 Always check that you can get them into your garden before buying.
 Measure passageways and be mindful if you have to go through the house, as standard doorways are only 76cm wide.
 When you visit the nursery, measure the width of the container and canopy spread to check they will fit.
 With huge plants (in 300-500-litre pots) you might need a crane (from £300, depending on how long you’ll need it) to drop plants into position – a cost that’s prohibitively expensive unless you’re buying a large number of them.
 As a guide, plants in a 130-litre pot (with a 68cm diameter) are the maximum size you can manoeuvre through a standard doorway, although also consider the height and spread.